soloproyectos-ts/matrix2/README.md

-# matrix2
+# SVG Matrix 2
-Two-dimensional matrix operations.
+A library to perform common matrix operations in a 2-dimensional space.